Disney's 'Jungle Cruise' floats to $90M global opening weekend, over $30M from streaming

 |THE WALT DISNEY CO.

 While Johannson has filed suit for Black Widow, Deadline reports that Dwayne Johnson and his company Seven Bucks Productions, which co-produced Jungle Cruise, have "no intention" of suing Disney for Jungle Cruise's release.
-Meanwhile, former Hollywood Reporter editor Matthew Belloni has claimed in his industry newsletter What I'm Hearing that Johnson's co-star Emily Blunt and Cruella star Emma Stone are mulling their options.
+Meanwhile, former Hollywood Reporter editor Matthew Belloni has claimed in his industry newsletter What I'm Hearing that Cruella star Emma Stone is "weighing her options" while Johnson's co-star Emily Blunt is "likely watching the Jungle Cruise numbers closely."

 Representatives for Johnson, Blunt and Stone did not immediately return FOX Business' requests for comment.